luiscript/ofxDarkKnight/readme.md

 # Getting started

 ## Download openFrameworks
-ofxDarkKnight it's built on top of [openframeworks](https://openframeworks.cc/) ~~v0.9.8 and it's only tested on MacOS for now~~ v0.10.0 and is tested on Mac OS and Windows.
+ofxDarkKnight it's built on top of [openframeworks](https://openframeworks.cc/) v0.10.0 and is tested on Mac OS and Windows.

 Download [openFrameworks v0.10.0](https://openframeworks.cc/download) for your development platform.
 Open an example and run it to make sure that everything is working correctly.

 If your having problems running the examples please [read this guide](https://openframeworks.cc/ofBook/chapters/setup_and_project_structure.html#runningexamples)

-~~Double check that you download the (0.9.8) version~~ Now compatible with OF 0.10.

 ## Install ofxDarkKnight